"TRUST ME" classroom guide: A unit on manipulation and misinformation

 The term “fake news” once referred to misinformation designed to look like legitimate news, but the term has been rendered meaningless and counterproductive through overuse and political weaponization.
 The reality is that different kinds of misinformation vary significantly in their tactics, intent and impact.
-To be able to better understand misinformation, therefore, we need a new misinformation vocabulary that helps us see and think about these differences.
+Therefore, to better understand misinformation, we need a new vocabulary that helps us see and think about these differences.

 The poster linked below identifies and defines five types of misinformation: